ecies/rs/README.md

 });
 ```

 For compatibility, make sure different applications share the same configuration.
+Normally configuration is only updated once on initialization, if not, beware of race condition.

 ## Security

-### Why AES-GCM-256 and HKDF-SHA256
+### Why AES-256-GCM and HKDF-SHA256

-AEAD scheme like AES-GCM-256 should be your first option for symmetric ciphers, with unique IVs in each encryption.
+AEAD scheme like AES-256-GCM should be your first option for symmetric ciphers, with unique IVs in each encryption.

 For key derivation functions on shared points between two asymmetric keys, HKDFs are [proven](https://github.com/ecies/py/issues/82) to be more secure than simple hash functions like SHA256.

-### Why XChaCha20-Poly1305 instead of AES-GCM-256
+### Why XChaCha20-Poly1305 instead of AES-256-GCM

 XChaCha20-Poly1305 is a competitive alternative to AES-256-GCM because it's fast and constant-time without hardware acceleration (resistent to cache-timing attacks).
-It also has longer nonce length.
+It also has longer nonce length to alleviate the risk of birthday attacks when nonces are generated randomly.

 ### Cross-language compatibility